Mariam Jashi: Work experience

-In 2014 Dr. Jashi co-founded and became the first CEO of the Prime Minister’s Initiative – the Solidarity Fund of Georgia for innovative financing.
+In 2014 Jashi co-founded and became the first CEO of the Prime Minister’s Initiative – the Solidarity Fund of Georgia for innovative financing.
 As the CEO of the Solidarity Fund Mariam Jashi led mobilization of 10 million GEL from 60,000 civil servants and 65 business companies, built partnerships with health care providers in 15 countries and provided high quality diagnostics and treatment to 390 children and young people with Cancer.

-In 2012–2014 Dr. Jashi served as a Deputy Minister of Labour, Health and Social Affairs playing a key role in launching the Flagship Programme of Universal Health Care for 2 million citizens with no previous medical insurance coverage.
+In 2012–2014 Jashi served as a deputy minister of Labour, Health and Social Affairs playing a key role in launching the Flagship Programme of Universal Health Care for 2 million citizens with no previous medical insurance coverage.
 In 2013–2014 she also initiated the first rounds of US-Georgia negotiations that eventually led to strategic partnership with Gilead Science Inc. and universal access to high-cost DAA regiments for Hepatitis C patients.
 Thanks to the support of the US Government and Gilead Science Inc. Georgia is considered among the first countries globally to virtually eliminate Hepatitis C.

 Her earlier experience includes 11 years of humanitarian and development work with the United Nations, in charge of UNICEF Health and Nutrition Sector and UNAIDS programme in Georgia (1999–2006), leading Immunization Portfolio for women and children at UNICEF Occupied Palestinian Territory (2003), and coordination of inter-agency Partnerships for HIV/AIDS at UNICEF New York City headquarters (2007–2010).
 She has also served as a member of Independent Review Committee of the GAVI Alliance (Switzerland) and international consultant for public health and development programmes for UN agencies (UNDP, UN Women, UNFPA, UNICEF), the Global Fund, the World Bank, PricewaterCoopers and Curatio International Foundation.